/bio

 Art by Olivia Fields

-Currently, Paige is open to new opportunities — particularly within the realm of narrative, animated, and/or interactive storytelling.
-If you’d like to read some of Paige’s writing, her SWARM spec script was recently selected for the 2024 season of The Stunt List, and is available to read here.
+Currently, Paige is open to new creative opportunities — particularly within the realm of episodic, animated, and/or interactive storytelling, with an emphasis on worldbuilding.
+If you’d like to read some of Paige’s writing, her SWARM spec script was selected for the 2024 season of The Stunt List, and is available to read here.

 EXPERIENCE